GloriousGlider8/TerminalPlus/README.md

 **If you are granted permission by GloriousGlider8, you may be part of an exception**

-Read [License](https://github.com/GloriousGlider8/TerminalPlus/blob/main/LICENSE "LICENSE") for more info!
+Read [License](https://github.com/GloriousGlider8/TerminalPlus/blob/main/LICENSE "LICENSE") for more info and click [here](https://github.com/GloriousGlider8/TerminalPlus/blob/main/README.md#BY-NC-SA)!

 # Requirements